LOADING ...

 pictures, and the walked in sat down with a seeing eye dog, and he

-twenty seven colour glossy pictures with circles and arrows
+twenty seven eight-by-ten glossy pictures with circles and arrows

-and a on the back of each one, and looked at the seeing eye dog.
+and a paragraph on the back of one, and looked at the seeing eye dog.

-And then at twenty seven colour glossy pictures with circles
+And then at twenty seven eight-by-ten glossy pictures with circles

-and arrows and a paragraph on the back of one and began to cry,
+and arrows and a paragraph on the back of each one and to cry,

-'cause Obie came to the realization it was a typical case of American
+'cause Obie came to the realization that it was a typical of American

-blind justice, and there wasn't he could do about it, and the
+blind justice, and wasn't nothing he could do about it, and the

-judge wasn't going to look at the seven eight-by-ten colour glossy
+judge wasn't going to at the twenty seven eight-by-ten colour glossy

-we was fined $50 and had to pick up the in the snow, but thats not
+we was fined $50 and had to up the garbage in the snow, but thats not

 what I came to you about.